devopsdays/devopsdays-web/content/events/2023-cairo/conduct.md

 ### The Quick Version

-Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, age, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of sex, age, disability, physical appearance, body size, race, ethnicity, religion, or technology choices.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter, and other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 ### The Less Quick Version

-Harassment includes offensive verbal comments related to gender, age, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes offensive verbal comments related to sex, age, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 Sponsors are also subject to the anti-harassment policy.
 In particular, sponsors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.